 However in some cases epilepsy symptoms may start surfacing in the age group 5 to 20 without any discernible causes.
 These kind of instances are more prevalent in the people who have a family history of epilepsy.

 Epilepsy is a disorder that requires long term medication.
 Many times people take the medicine for a few weeks or months and then suddenly withdraw it thinking that they are fine, this lead to dangerous consequences.
-The medicine must be taken regularly for a few years so that the disease is fully cured.
+The medicine must be taken regularly for a few years so that the disease is fully treated.

 Epilepsy treatment in Ayurveda works by unclogging the various channels of mind and heart that are blocked due to an imbalance of doshas.
 This process of unblocking the channels is achieved by using various concoctions and purgatives.
 These medicines are taken orally and are cooked in pure oils and ghee.
 Coupled with this some external oil massages and baths also form an integral part of the treatment.